-Comparisons between individual train operators over this period should be treated with caution.
-Increased passenger usage since the same rail periods in the previous year have led to large percentage increases in delay compensation claims.
-Note that the operators marked with an asterisk in the chart below have included season ticket compensation for strike days in their data.
+Comparisons between individual train operators should be treated with caution.
+Changes in passenger usage vary by operator and operators marked with an asterisk in the chart below have included season ticket compensation for strike days in their data.

-Figure 1.1 Delay compensation claims closed decreased for six operators
+Figure 1.1 Delay compensation claims closed decreased for 10 operators